didntchooseaname/docs.contactit.fr/my-configuration.md

 unix_sock_rw_perms = "0770"
 ```

-Then add your user and create group:
+Then add your user and create a group:

 ```sh
 sudo usermod -a -G libvirt $(whoami)